antogp24/Cube/README.md

 **Wikipedia Page for Rotation Matrices:**
 - [Rotation Matrix](https://en.wikipedia.org/wiki/Rotation_matrix)

+## WARNING

+I know almost nothing about 3D graphics and this is a beguinner project.
+Therefore this are the issues:

+- The code is a mess and not well documented.
+- The performance is garbage.
+- No use of delta time to make the speed framerate-independent.
+- There are templates, double pointers and 2D arrays everywhere in the matrix and vector header files.
+- I didn't fully understood some of the algorithms and matrices.
+For example the __rotation matrices__.

+It just works, but it's not pretty, nor readable.

 ## Structure

 There is only one translation unit, or `.cpp` file, and the code is divided into header files with utilities for matrices, vectors, shapes, etc.